sreza93/RevTest/README.md

 	  * Step 2: Click on Join Your Organization button, fill up the self-service form.
 Ensure that users are registering from their respective official email id (@iitd.ac.in).
 You are requested to use your official email ID xx@iitd.ac.in without mentioning your Deptt/Centre name in the email ID and follow the steps given in the email.
 	  * Step 3: After clicking signup, an activation email will be sent to the user's institutional email ID.

-1. A working installation of [LangTool](https://languagetool.org/) is a standalone library for grammar checking that supports add-ons for specific IDEs.
+1. (Optional) A working installation of [LangTool](https://languagetool.org/) is a standalone library for grammar checking that supports add-ons for specific IDEs.
 Depending on which IDE you choose, you can set up and configure this for use.
 [TeXtidote](https://github.com/sylvainhalle/textidote) is a possible interface that can be used for this purpose.
 Recommended use is through the commandline.
 This requires downloading a .jar file for langtool which contains the actual library.

 1. A working [Python installation](https://www.python.org).
 Consult the Internet to figure out how to install the latest version of Python for your platform.
 Once that is done, [install texsoup](https://github.com/alvinwan/TexSoup), [numpy](https://www.numpy.org), [pandas](https://pandas.pydata.org), [matplotlib](https://matplotlib.org), [python-docx](https://python-docx.readthedocs.io/en/latest/), [Jinja2](https://palletsprojects.com/p/jinja/), [openpyxl](https://foss.heptapod.net/openpyxl/openpyxl), [Pillow](https://pillow.readthedocs.io/en/stable/) and [reportlab](https://www.reportlab.com/opensource/).
 Packages in python are generally installed using pip (specifically pip3).